monsieurbiz/SyliusOrderHistoryPlugin/docs/HOW-TO.md

 ## Add custom event in state machine

-There is two ways to add custom events in state machine.
+There are two ways to add custom events in the state machine.

 ### Use basic notifier with "on-the-fly" details

-This is the easiest way to add custom events in state machine.
-You can use basic [expression language](https://symfony.com/doc/current/reference/formats/expression_language.html) and have acces to two vars: `object` and `event`.
+This is the easiest way to add custom events in the state machine.
+You can use basic [expression language](https://symfony.com/doc/current/reference/formats/expression_language.html) and have access to two vars: `object` and `event`.

 ```yaml
 winzou_state_machine: